 Aging Skin?
 Do These 6 Things to Naturally Restore Its Youthful Glow

-Aging gracefully is great, but there’s nothing wrong with wanting to slow that process down just a bit...
+Aging gracefully is great and all, but it’d be nice if we could slow that process down just a bit...

-The skin on your face is usually the first visible sign of aging.
-Even if your hair, joints, and energy still feel youthful, your face may not have that same luster it had ten years ago.
+Unfortunately, the first visible sign of aging is your skin—especially the skin on your face (sigh).
+Even if your hair, joints, and energy still feel (somewhat) youthful, your face may not have that same luster it had ten years ago.

-Consuming a well-balanced diet, getting high-quality sleep, and exercising daily all enhance the health of your mind and body—but is there anything else you can do to restore your skin's youthful glow?
+Consuming a well-balanced diet, getting high-quality sleep, and exercising daily all enhance the health of your mind and body—but is there anything else you can do to delay your skin's aging process?

-In this article, we’ll address why as your skin ages, and what you can do about it.
+In this article, we’ll address what really happens as your skin ages, and what you can do about it.

 Why Does Skin Age?

-One of the most tell-tale signs of aging are wrinkles.
+One of the most tell-tale signs of aging: Wrinkles.

 It often feels like it happens overnight…You look in the mirror one morning and notice that your smooth skin has become thinner, drier, and less elastic.